crimsonfu/crimsonfu.github.com/index.md

 ## IRC channel

-A publicly-logged IRC channel (#crimsonfu on freenode) is our primary means of communication: http://irclog.perlgeek.de/crimsonfu
+A publicly-logged IRC channel (#crimsonfu on freenode) is our primary means of communication.

+Our IRC logs can be found at http://irclog.perlgeek.de/crimsonfu and we sometimes back them up to our [irclogs](irclogs) page with [a script](bin/logfetch.pl).

 ## Articles